pburls/specmore-demo/README.md

-# specmore-demo
+# Specmore Demo Repository
-A repository used to demonstrate the usage of the Specmore app
+A repository used to demonstrate the usage of the Specmore GitHub App.